 The Fixed Installation (FI) exclusion category covered other installations, that were a combination of several pieces of equipment, systems, products and/or components (or parts) assembled and/or erected by a professional assembler or installer, at a given place to operate together in an expected environment and to perform a specific task and not intended to be placed on the market as a single functional or commercial unit.

-From 1st January 2019 the Fixed Installation exclusion will be no longer be valid and products that previously fell under this exclusion will be in-scope.
+The Fixed Installation exclusion is now no longer valid and products that previously fell under this exclusion are in-scope.

 The Large Scale Fixed Installation exclusion can only be applied if the installation meets the criteria for “large size” as given on page 12 of the Restriction of Hazardous Substances (RoHS) FAQs document.